 The Family That Slaps Together Raps Together

 Rob Marshall's output as a director has been problematic.
-He managed to make a fully fleshed-out version of the stage schematics of Chicago, made a mess of Memoirs of a Geisha, but only sporadically livened up Nine (but without evoking any ghosts of Fellini, on whose work the whole thing is based).
-One looked at the plans for Into the Woods and wondered if Marshall was making it or Tim Burton.
+He managed to make a fully fleshed-out version of the stage schematics of Chicago, then followed up his multi-Oscar-winner by making a mess of Memoirs of a Geisha, then only managed to sporadically liven up a film version of Nine (but without evoking any ghosts of Fellini, on whose work the whole thing is based).
+One looked at the plans set photos for Into the Woods and wondered if Marshall was making it or Tim Burton.

-However he got there, it was the right path, because Into the Woods, his adaptation of Stephen Sondheim's Grimm fairy tale mash-up may be his best movie so far.
-Marshall's directorial touch post-Chicago has been mostly heavy-handed and cheerless, only occasionally lightening up in musical moments.
+However he got there, it was the right path, because Into the Woods, his adaptation of Stephen Sondheim's 1987 Grimm fairy tale mash-up may be his best movie ever after.
+Marshall's directorial touch post-Chicago has been mostly heavy-handed and cheerless, and only occasionally lightening up in musical moments.
 Here, the film doesn't flag whenever the music stops.

 Blunt and Corden practice their baby-holding techniques